jrudess/streamdvr/README.md

 * To run without color: `node streamdvr.js --no-color`

 * TUI navigation:
-    * Numbers 1-4 to focus an active site-list
+    * 1 to focus the streamer list
-    * Enter to focus the input bar, enter again to focus the log if enabled
+    * Enter to focus the input bar, enter again to focus the log (if enabled)
     * Up/Down/PgUp/PgDn to scroll the active focus

 Console Commands